 Girl Scouts River Valleys regularly brings together girls from across the council to make a big impact in our community.

-Read more about Feed the Need on our blog.
+Read more about Feeding the Need on our blog.

 Centennial Day of Service

 On October 13, 2012, over 25,000 River Valleys’ Girl Scouts gave a total of 62,500 service hours to protect our local waterways from excessive and harmful algae growth.

 Girl Scouts took action by: